Postage stamps and postal history of Greece: Early airmail stamps (1926–1939)

 Greece's first airmail stamps, known as the "Patagonia set", were released in mid-October 1926.
 They were intended for use on airmail letters from Greece to Italy and Turkey, and produced by the Italian firm Aero Espresso Italiana (AEI).
 The design, by A. Gavalas, depicted flying boats against various backgrounds.
 The set was printed in Milan, Italy, reputedly by the firm Bestetti & Tumminelli, and consisted of four values (2, 3, 5 and 10 drachmae).
 This issue remained in circulation until 1933, when it was replaced by the zeppelin and "Aeroespresso" issues, also produced by AEI.

-The zeppelin issue, consisting of three values (30, 100 and 120 drachmae), was issued May 2, 1933 and remained on sale until May 27.
-It was released in connection with the LZ 127 Graf Zeppelin's May 29 flight to Rome and depicted a zeppelin flying over the Acropolis of Athens.
+The zeppelin issue, consisting of three values (30, 100 and 120 drachmae), was issued 2 May 1933 and remained on sale until 27 May.
+It was released in connection with the LZ 127 Graf Zeppelin's 29 May flight to Rome and depicted a zeppelin flying over the Acropolis of Athens.

-Its successor, the "Aeroespresso set", was released on October 10, 1933; its designs depicted flight-related themes.
+Its successor, the "Aeroespresso set", was released on 10 October 1933; its designs depicted flight-related themes.
 It was printed by Bradbury, Wilkinson & Co. of London and consisted of seven values (50 lepta, 1 drachma, 3, 5, 10, 20 and 50 drachmae).
 This set remained in circulation until 1935.

 All unsold stamps from these three sets were returned to AEI, who then placed them on the philatelic market.

-On November 2, 1933 the Greek government, in conjunction with the Hellenic Aerial Communications Company, issued its own set of airmail stamps for general use.
+On 2 November 1933 the Greek government, in conjunction with the Hellenic Aerial Communications Company, issued its own set of airmail stamps for general use.
 The plates were produced by Thomas De La Rue (UK) and the printing was done by Aspioti-ELKA.
 This set, depicting airplanes over various locations in Greece, consisted of seven values (50 lepta, 1 drachma, 2, 5, 10, 25 and 50 drachmae).

 After the "Aeroepresso" set was withdrawn from circulation in 1935, Greece issued a new set of nine airmail stamps.
-Called the "Mythological issue", its designs, by M. Biskinis, depicted figures from ancient Greek mythology like Daedalus and Icarus, Helios and Athena.
+Called the "Mythological issue", its designs, by M. Biskinis, depicted figures from ancient Greek mythology like Daedalus, Icarus, Helios and Athena.
 As with the first government issue, the plates were produced by Thomas De La Rue and the printing done by Aspioti ELKA.
-It was released on November 10, 1935 and consisted of nine values (1 drachma, 2, 5, 7, 10, 25, 30, 50 and 100 drachmae).
+It was released on 10 November 1935 and consisted of nine values (1 drachma, 2, 5, 7, 10, 25, 30, 50 and 100 drachmae).
 Due to vast growth in airmail correspondence in the mid-to-late 1930s, several values of this set (1 drachma, 2, 5, 7 and 10 drachmae) were re-issued in 1937 and 1939.